ApeCommerce/ape-eslint/README.md

 ## Installation

-Install the package with its peer dependencies:
+Install the package and its peer dependencies:

 ```
 npm install --save-dev @apeframework/eslint-config \